-Families on the lower end of the pay scale have proven fertile ground for filmmakers at Cannes of late, from Kore-eda’s Shoplifters to Ken Loach’s latest Sorry We Missed You.
+Families on the lower end of the pay scale have proven fertile ground for filmmakers of late, from Hirokazy Kore-eda’s Palme d’Or-winning Shoplifters to Ken Loach’s latest Sorry We Missed You.
 But you’d be hard-put to find anything with the acerbic brilliance of Bong Joon-ho’s Parasite, a masterful dissection of social inequality and the psychology of money.

 Ki-woo (Choi Woo-sik) is a young man with few prospects.
 He lives in a semi-basement apartment with his dishevelled and dissolute dad Ki-taek (Song Kang-ho), his snappy mum Chung-sook (Chang Hyae-jin) and his smart sister, Ki-jung (Park So-dam).
 It’s cramped – the toilet is on a kind of shelf – and they score free wi-fi from their neighbours and fold boxes for a pizza delivery company, but Ki-woo has a plan when a university friend offers him the opportunity to take over a student.